MIT-Emerging-Talent/Algorithms-And-Data-Structures/group_study/guide/2_learning_goals.md

 There are no wrong answers, it's ok if everyone has different objectives!
 Shat's important is that everyone has the same expectations.

-## `/group_study/README.md`
+## `/group_study/learning_goals.md`

-Write your group's objectives for these exercises in [/group_study/README.md](../README.md).
-If different members have different objectives, you can write this in the README.
-You don't need to have one description for everyone.
+Write your group's objectives for these exercises in [/group_study/learning_goals.md](../learning_goals.md).
+If different members have different objectives, you can write this in the `learning_goals.md` file.
+You don't need to have one description for everyone!